-- 1-1/2 c. sugar
+- 1.5 cups sugar

-- 1/2 c. canola oil
+- 1/2 cup vegetable oil

-- 1 T. pure vanilla extract
+- 1 tablespoon pure vanilla extract

-- 2-1/4 c. peeled and chopped, fresh VERY JUICY peaches, cut into 1/2" pieces, divided
+- 2.25 cups peeled and chopped, fresh VERY JUICY peaches, cut into 1/2" pieces, divided

 - Preheat oven to 325° F.

-- In a medium mixing bowl, beat eggs.
+- In a medium mixing bowl, beat the eggs.
 Stir in sugar, oil, and vanilla.

-- Bake for about 60 minutes, or until a wooden toothpick inserted near the center of each loaf comes out just barely clean.
+- Bake for about 60 minutes, or until a wooden toothpick inserted near the center of each loaf comes out clean.
 My 3/4-pound capacity pans are slightly smaller than a regular 8" x 4" size with a 1-pound capacity, so you may need to adjust baking time according to your own pan size.

-ALTERNATE INSTRUCTIONS: Delete canola oil from Ingredients list and add 1/2 cup unsalted butter.
+ALTERNATE INSTRUCTIONS: Delete vegetable oil from Ingredients list and add 1/2 cup unsalted butter.
 When you start this recipe, gently melt the butter first and let it sit to cool to room temperature while you prepare the recipe.
 Add the melted butter (cooled to room temperature) along with the sugar and vanilla, and then stir in 1 cup whole milk plain Greek yogurt.
 Proceed with original recipe instructions.
 You will need to bake this alternate recipe a little longer, for 65 to 70 minutes.

 Adapted from Midwest Living magazine – originally from Sue Landon, owner of The Homeridge Bed and Breakfast near Jerseyville, IL.